tacatac/archnosh/README.md

 ## Some nosh guidelines

-The online [nosh guide](https://jdebp.eu/Softwares/nosh/guide/), also available in the `nosh-guide` package, and command manpages provide comprehensive documentation.
+The online [nosh guide](https://jdebp.eu/Softwares/nosh/guide/), also available in the `nosh-guide` package, and command [manpages](https://jdebp.eu/Softwares/nosh/guide/commands.html) provide comprehensive documentation.

 The nosh toolset follows general [daemontools design](https://jdebp.eu/FGA/daemontools-family.html) which includes:

 * using the filesystem as database and API: the system can be inspected and modified using standard filesystem commands
-* logging as a normal service
+* logging as an ordinary --"first-class citizen"-- service
 * chain-loading of simple utilities to build a controlled final running state
 * composability: utilities from other toolsets in this family can be used in conjunction with nosh